KianooshSoleimani/expo-ci-cd/CI_CD_SETUP.md

 3. Name it something like "GitHub Actions CI/CD"
 4. Copy the generated token

-**Add to GitHub Secrets:**
+**Add to GitHub Environment:**

 1. Go to your GitHub repository
-2. Navigate to Settings → Secrets and variables → Actions
+2. Navigate to Settings → Environments
-3. Click "New repository secret"
+3. Click "New environment"
+4. Name: `CI CD`
+5. Click "Configure environment"
+6. In the **Environment secrets** section:
+   - Click "Add secret"
-4. Name: `EXPO_TOKEN`
+   - Name: `EXPO_TOKEN`
-5. Value: Your Expo access token
+   - Value: Your Expo access token

 ### 2. App Store Connect API Key (Optional - for iOS submissions)